VidishJoshi/Minesweeper-in-C/README.md

 # Minesweeper-in-C
-A basic project written in C which implements the popular game MINESWEEPER>
+A basic project written in C which implements the popular game MINESWEEPER.

 ##Getting Started
 This is a C project.
 All you need to have is GCC compiler pre-installed in your system.
 Just download this project and and you are ready to go.